Sakura03/StrucSpars/README.md

                 --batch-size "64" \
                 --prune-percent "0.35"
 ```
 Here, the arguments `-a` and `--prune-percent` have the same meaning as in the CIFAR experiments.
 One can choose an architecture from `["resnet50", "resnet101", "densenet201"]`.
+Notably. the argument `--batch-size` denotes the number of training examples **per GPU** in each batch.
+If the number of GPUs used for training is changed, the number passed to `--batch-size` should be adapted accordingly.

 ## Citation